DencoL/gleam-monkey/README.md

 I wanted to checkout Gleam language and I decided to write interpreter using Thorstan's book.
-I guess Gleam is not optimal language for this type of project, but whatever, learning right :2024-04-02
+I guess Gleam is not optimal language for this type of project, but whatever, learning right :D

 Checkout the books
 https://interpreterbook.com/